ericoporto/ags/README.md

 - Supports (imports into the editor and runs by the engine) all versions of AGS games made with AGS 2.50 and up.
 Note that there may still be compatibility issues with very old games that were not uncovered and fixed yet.

-- If you try to run an unsupported game, you will receive an error message reporting the original version of AGS it was made in and data format index, which may be used for reference e.g. when reporting the problem.
+- If you try to run an unsupported game, you will receive an error message reporting the original version of AGS it was made in and the data format index, which may be used for reference e.g. when reporting the problem.

 - Game saves are compatible between the different platforms if they are created with the same version of the engine.
-Latest 3.\* engine should normally read saves made by engine 3.2.0 and above, but that has not been tested for a while.
+The latest 3.\* engine should normally read saves made by engine 3.2.0 and above, but that has not been tested for a while.

 - Certain games may require engine plugins.
 If there's no plugin version for a particular platform or a platform-independent replacement, then the game will not load on that platform.